lisah2u/datasciencecoursera/cleaningdataproject/README.md

 * Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+Pre-requisite libraries:
+* reshape2

 To test this this script:

-* Clone this repository
+* Download run_analysis.R from this repository
 * Download the zipped data set linked above
-* Unzip it into the cloned responsitory
+* Unzip it into the directory containing run_analysis.R
 * Source run_analysis.R